parsampsh/adminx/README.md

 // ...
 ```

-now, run `$ php artisan optimize`, `$ php artisan serve` and goto `/admin` page.
-Remember that to access to the admin panel you should be login using laravel auth.
+Now, run `$ php artisan optimize`, `$ php artisan serve` and goto `/admin` page.
+Remember that to access to the admin panel you must be logged in using the laravel auth.

 Enjoy it!